ajaythakur3369/ajaythakur3369/README.md

 I have a keen interest in Machine Learning, Deep Learning, and Data Analytics.

-I love my bicycle, "Dariya (दरिया)" which has traveled the world with me.
+I love my bicycle, Resp.
+"Dariya (दरिया)" which has traveled the world with me.

 The best part of my life is my cherished childhood memories.